 While many car insurance policies don't require you to list a learner driver on your policy at all, if you do need to add them then this can generally be done in two ways:

 - Online through your provider’s website

 Keep in mind that once you add another driver to your insurance policy, not only could your premium increase, if you have comprehensive car insurance, you may also have to pay an additional excess for claims if they have an accident while driving.
 These may be:

-- Learner driver excess - An excess charged by insurers for claims where your car is being driven by a learner.
+- Learner driver excess - An excess charged for claims where your car is being driven by a learner.